Don’t let hot weather ruin your runs – head out in these best women’s running shorts

 - Cons: The pink shade does show dirt

-New Balance rarely fails in providing good-quality, affordable sportswear, and this pair of 2-in-1 shorts is no different.
+New Balance rarely fails to provide good-quality, affordable sportswear, and this pair of 2-in-1 shorts is no different.
 We opted for the baby-pink pair, which did show the dirt (sweat, city smog etc) more than our usual black pairs.
 That said, they were very comfortable, with the mid-rise waistband being loose enough to allow for full belly breathing but also tight enough to stay up.

-The inner shorts underneath the baggier outer shorts allows for full coverage, plus the New Balance DRY fast-drying technology keeps sweat to a minimum and prevents overheating.
-In fact, despite getting very sweaty, we stayed dry throughout the entirety of our run.
+The inner shorts underneath the baggier outer shorts allow for full coverage, plus the New Balance DRY fast-drying technology keeps sweat to a minimum and prevents overheating.
+In fact, despite getting very sweaty, we stayed dry throughout the entire run.
 All in all, a pair of shorts that never failed to offer great comfort.

 MP women’s velocity jersey running shorts